In the story below, we've tried to explain why we have created the

 allowing the operator to purge all keys whenever security is compromised.

-Preventing serious collectors from possesing military cipher machines therefore
+Preventing serious collectors from possesing such machines therefore

-makes no sense at all, as long as they are not given the cryptographic keys that were
+makes no sense at all, as long as they are not given the keys that were

 What is the best way to obtain encryption devices?
 Most of the items shown on this